6G Channel Modeling: Requirement, Measurement, Methodology and Simulator: Modeling Methodology of the ITU/3GPP Stochastic Channel

+This section introduces the standardized 5G channel models defined in 3GPP TR 38.901 \cite{38901} and ITU-R M.2412\cite{2412}.
+These models serve as the foundational framework upon which our proposed 6G channel extensions are built.
+Specifically, the new characteristics and modeling approaches discussed in Sections~\ref{SecISAC} to \ref{SecSAGIN}—including those for ISAC, XL-MIMO, and other key 6G technologies—are all based on extensions to this baseline model.

-The transmitted signals through the wireless channel will suffer propagation losses, which can be roughly divided into two types, large-scale and small-scale channel fading \cite{TseBook}.
-In practice, both types of fading occur \cite{Molisch2012} and can significantly affect all aspects of the communication system \cite{3-2}.
-Large-scale fading affects the received signal strength over long Tx-Rx distances (typically hundreds or thousands of meters).
-Hence, it impacts coverage prediction and interference analysis, and it is an essential factor for wireless communication system deployment.
-However, small-scale fading generally refers to the fluctuation of signal intensity for short distances of a few wavelengths or short periods of seconds \cite{RappaportBook}.
-Small-scale fading is more relevant to the design of reliable and efficient communication systems \cite{TseBook}.
-The characteristics, such as the delay and the angle of MPCs, play a vital role in designing physical-layer transmission techniques \cite{DDAWPL}.
-In this section, we briefly introduce the modeling principles of the 5G stochastic standard channel model (ITU-R M.2412 \cite{2412} and 3GPP TR 38.901 \cite{38901}) from large-scale fading and small-scale channel fading perspectives.
+In wireless communications, transmitted signals are subject to propagation losses, which are broadly classified into large-scale and small-scale fading effects \cite{Tse2005}.
+In practice, both types of fading coexist \cite{Molisch2012} and can significantly impact various aspects of communication system design and performance \cite{3-2}.
+Large-scale fading affects signal strength over long Tx–Rx distances (typically hundreds or thousands of meters,) and is crucial for coverage prediction and interference analysis, thus playing a vital role in wireless system deployment.
+On the other hand, small-scale fading refers to rapid signal fluctuations over short distances (on the order of a few wavelengths) or brief time intervals \cite{RappaportBook}.
+This type of fading is particularly important for the design of reliable and efficient physical-layer transmission techniques \cite{Tse2005}.
+The delay and angular characteristics of multipath components (MPCs), for instance, are critical for optimizing channel estimation, beamforming, and MIMO performance \cite{DDAWPL}.
+This section outlines the modeling principles of the 5G stochastic channel model from both large-scale and small-scale perspectives, forming the basis for subsequent 6G model development.